M-Malek/M-Malek/README.md

 🌱 I’m currently learning C#, HTML and Python.

-💞️ I’m looking to collaborate on project conneted to simplyfy and automate boring stuff, simple websites or projects related to power engeeniering.
+💞️ I’m looking to collaborate on project conneted to simplyfy and automate boring stuff, simple websites, testing or projects related to power engeeniering.

 You can reach me on my GitHub Profile or by email: michael111pl@gmail.com